v0.4.36 August 2026

 Use the same data the CLI uses.

 Validating a dev-stack mapping?
 Generating docs from the dataset?
-Import the loaders.
+Import the loaders, or the same @outputease/toolkit/factsexport that bakes this page's own numbers.
 Fully typed, MIT.

 loadDevStacks()the full development-stack registry